-Bernese voters to decide on renovation of Lorraine pool
+Bernese voters to decide fate of popular Lorraine pool

 The voters of the city of Bern will be able to decide next spring whether the Lorraine outdoor pool should be renovated at a cost of CHF22.3 million ($28.3 million).
 The city council approved the proposal on Thursday by 64 votes to six.